pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

          96:4f:1b:75
 ```

-But most importantly (in this case) the `X509v3 Subject Alternative Name:` should be updated to include your Load Balancer IP address.
+But most importantly in this case, the `X509v3 Subject Alternative Name:` should be updated to include your Load Balancer IP address.

 EG:
 ```